 The Vargas Model is the bridge question.
-Everything else in the Blueprint assumes the Grids exist; the Vargas Model answers the harder question of how, politically, a society like ours gets close enough to start.
-It names a style of leadership — centralist, mediating, actively fighting inequality and unemployment, relentlessly prioritising living quality over tribal ideology — as the only plausible runway to the conditions the first Grid needs.
+Every other part of the blueprint assumes the Grids exist.
+The Vargas Model answers the prior question: how, politically, a society like ours gets close enough to start.

 The principle ¶